Difference Between CPA vs CMA

 Across the Globe, all the successful Business houses implemented several procedures to identify problems within a business and apply proper module so that the Business should run properly and in longer-term improvise from its earlier mistakes.

-CPA stands for Certified Public Accountant and the degree is provided by American Institute of Certified Public Accountants (AICPA) which is the largest Accounting Body across the world.
-On the Other hand, CMA stands for Certified Management Accountant which specializes in Financial Accounting and strategic management and the Degree is awarded by Institutes of Management Accountants (IMA).
-CPAs are the authorized persons who could conduct Audit at Federal and State levels and guide other Business units as Consultants regarding the legal regulatory framework.
-They are the one who could handle the income tax for individuals and for other small and midsized firms.
+On the other hand, CPAs are the authorized persons who could conduct Audit at Federal and State levels and guide other Business units as Consultants regarding the legal regulatory framework.
+They are the ones who could handle the income tax for individuals and for other small and midsized firms.

-CPA’s can choose any segment in Finance to be it Management Accounting, Financial Analyst, Auditing, Taxation, Finance Controlling etc but on the other hand, CMAs are focused on Management of Finance or Finance Controller or adopting different strategies within a Business.
-The Field of CMA is mainly confined within the Company Finance but CPA has the authority to guide the legal matters and work in many fields of Finance.
-To pass CPA, one has to pass Uniform Certified Public Accountant Examination organized by AICPA and after passing the exam the Degree holders are entitled to maintain certain ethics and abide by regulatory framework guided by the governing bodies.
+CPA’s can choose any segment in Finance to be it Management Accounting, Financial Analyst, Auditing, Taxation, Finance Controlling, etc but on the other hand, CMAs are focused on Management of Finance or Finance Controller or adopting different strategies within a Business.
+To pass CPA, one has to pass Uniform Certified Public Accountant Examination organized by AICPA and after passing the exam the Degree holders are entitled to maintain certain ethics and abide by the regulatory framework guided by the governing bodies.
 In case of any breach of contracts, the degree can be canceled by the regulatory body.
-CMAs, on the other hand, need to follow the ethics.
-Most of the Company management with CPA degree is well informed by the profitability of the Business and any illegal steps for personal benefits can hamper the ethics of CPAs.
+CMAs, on the other hand, need to follow ethics.
+Most of the Company management with a CPA degree is well informed by the profitability of the Business and any illegal steps for personal benefits can hamper the ethics of CPAs.

 Below is the top 5 difference between CPA vs CMA